If you’re looking for the best broth recipe for a hearty January meal, you’ve got to try this one.

 Broth building blocks:

-Written by the wonderful Joanna Preston of Larder Saga.
-Check it out for other scrumptious ideas!
+Recipe by the wonderful Joanna Preston of Larder Saga.